Tufts is now requiring vaccination against COVID-19 for ALL faculty, staff, vendors, and affiliates. More Information

 All faculty, staff, and students who come to any Tufts University campus, regardless of frequency, are required to participate in routine surveillance testing.
 If an individual’s testing cadence changes, they will be alerted via email.

-- Students living on campus, coming to campus regularly, accessing Tufts facilities, or attending in-person classes: 1x /week (e.g., every Monday)
+- Professional and graduate students living on campus, coming to campus regularly, accessing Tufts facilities, or attending in-person classes: 1x /week (e.g., every Monday)

 - Faculty, staff, researchers, research assistants, affiliates, and post-docs who are accessing Tufts facilities less than once a week: required to test on the day of visit